Cmachtel/volvo-mqtt-bridge/README.md

     First Run: Check the logs (docker logs -f volvo-bridge).
 The script will provide a URL to log in to your Volvo account for the initial authorization.

     Deployment with Docker Compose

-    Place your config.json and an empty tokens.json in the project folder.
+    You can find the official Docker image at: hub.docker.com/r/cmachtel/volvo-mqtt-bridge Place your config.json and an empty tokens.json in the project folder.
     Run: docker-compose up -d
     Check logs for the Volvo login URL: docker logs -f volvo-bridge